zaidsaiyed1/leadcoder/README.md

 Tailored for educational institutions and startups, LEADCODER offers an affordable and effective solution for coding training and skill development.

 ## Feature
-s

 **Quiz Management:** Users can access a comprehensive library of quizzes focused on various coding concepts.

-?**Educational Resources:** Provides students with extensive learning resources to reinforce understanding.
+**Educational Resources:** Provides students with extensive learning resources to reinforce understanding.

 **Future Competitive Programming:** Upcoming features will introduce competitive programming elements to foster skill development through coding challenges.